kineticstoolkit/kineticstoolkit_doc/src/geometry_dimension_conventions_exercise2.md

 # Exercise: Expressing a constant vector

-Using [Kinetics Toolkit's conventions](geometry_dimension_conventions.md), create a NumPy array that corresponds to the following time-invarying vector:
+Using [Kinetics Toolkit's conventions](geometry_dimension_conventions.md), create a NumPy array that corresponds to the following time-invariant vector:

 $$
 \vec{v} = (1, 2, 0)